hotaru355/cuckoo-hasura/README.md

 - `Delete().one_by_pk()`: Delete one record of a table by its primary key.
 - `Delete().many()`: Delete many records by providing a `where` clause.

-Furthermore, each of these classes expose a static `batch()` method that is intendent to be used in an execution context.
+Furthermore, each of these classes expose a static `batch()` method that is intended to be used in an execution context.
 All queries and mutations executed within the context are sent to Hasura in a transaction and results are therefore only available once code execution moves beyond the execution context.
 The `batch()` method takes the same `config` argument as the class constructors.

 For more details on each of these methods, see the API reference.

 #### 2.1 Returning fields

 All query and mutation methods (with the exception of `Query().aggregate()`) allow you to finish the query with one of the following methods: `returning()`, `returning_async()`, and `yielding()`.
 All of these methods accept a `columns` parameter to select the fields of a model being returned and it defaults to `["uuid"]` if not provided.
-While `returning()` returns a model or list of models directly, the `yielding()` method returns a generator that resolves to the requested model. `returning_async()` returns a coroutine and is inteded to be used for parallel requests.
+While `returning()` returns a model or list of models directly, the `yielding()` method returns a generator that resolves to the requested model. `returning_async()` returns a coroutine and is intended to be used for parallel requests.
 Note that queries and mutations inside a `batch()` execution context provide **only** the `yielding()` method, as results will not be immediately available.

 #### 2.2 Including sub models
 In case you would like to select a field that is actually a relation object, relation array or relation aggregate of a sub model, you can use the `Include` class.